 Day 2: Welcome to Normandy

-On day 2, we enter Normandy and visit war memorials, landmarks, and key D-Day Landing locations, including:
+On day 2, we entered Normandy and visited war memorials, landmarks, and key D-Day Landing locations, including:

 Juno Beach Memorial: Located in the resort town of Courseulles-sur-Mer, it pays tribute to the

-45,000 Canadians who lost their lives during the Second World War.
+45,000 Canadians lost their lives during the Second World War.

 Normandy Beach: This was the centre of the five landing beaches on D-Day.
 Its codename was Gold Beach.

-Longues Battery Memorial: Explore the well-preserved German defensive battery, which is one of the only places to see an original cannon, as well as original guns, and a fire control bunker.
+Longues Battery Memorial: This is the well-preserved German defensive battery, which is one of the only places to see an original cannon, as well as original guns, and a fire control bunker.

 Day 3: Mesmerising moments

-On day 3, we venture through more hidden gems and pay homage to fallen heroes.
-Experience:
+On day 3, we ventured through more hidden gems and paid homage to fallen heroes.
+Our highlights included: